karthik-jagadeesan/QuantFinanceCodingPortfolio/Counterparty Credit Risk Modeling/Credit Derivatives/CR1/readMe.md

 ## Step 1 : The Derivative Contract

 The firm's assets $(V)$ are the sum of the firm's equity $(E)$ and it's debt $(D)$.
 Default condition is met when $V(T) < D(T)$, observed at maturity.
-Under Merton's model, he believed that the firm's equity with said characteristics is essentially a European Call
-Option with the following payoff function :
+Under Merton's model, it is believed that the firm's equity with said characteristics is essentially a European Call Option with the following payoff function :

 $$H(V_T) = max(V_T - D, 0)$$